-- Decision-making by the company's management is based on the correct, sufficient and reliable information - the company's operations are in line with the company's corporate principles and its Code of Conduct - the company's operations are in accordance with the law, with official regulations, and with the decisions of the company's bodies - resources are used efficiently
+- Decision-making by the Company's management is based on the correct, sufficient and reliable information - the Company's operations are in line with the Company's corporate principles and its Code of Conduct

+- the Company's operations are in accordance with the law, with official regulations, and with the decisions of the Company's bodies - resources are used efficiently, while safeguarding assets.

-Internal control is not its own separate operational entity but part of the daily management of the company, and an integral part of the overall business operations.
-Internal control covers Ponsse Group as a whole and all its levels, and so is part of almost all of the company's processes.
+Internal control is not its own separate operational entity but part of the daily management of the Company, and an integral part of the overall business operations.
+Internal control covers Ponsse Group as a whole and all its levels, and so is part of almost all of the Company's processes.
 Although financial control is at the core of internal control, internal control is, at its simplest, a question of suitable and balanced distribution of tasks.
-Each employee contributes through their own diligent work to the achievement of the company's goals, and hence to meeting the ultimate objective of internal control.
+Each employee contributes through their own diligent work to the achievement of the Company's goals, and hence to meeting the ultimate objective of internal control.